Building a Matchbox/Revell of Germany HMCS Snowberry

 In the 40-plus years that I have had these kits, I have collected six books/booklets about Flower class corvettes, an after-market photo-etch parts set, other boat/ship kits with useful parts (20mm cannons, for example), multiple tins of Humbrol paint dedicated to painting this build, and after-market decals for the model.

-Several years ago, I built a 73" tall, 58" wide and 16" deep aspen wood cabinet, with glass shelving and aluminum-framed plexiglass doors (in anticipation of displaying the finished model), with internal lighting, for when the time finally came to start.
+Several years ago, I built a 73" tall, 58" wide and 16" deep aspen wood cabinet, with glass shelving and aluminum-framed plexiglass doors, and internal lighting, in anticipation of displaying the finished model, for when the time finally came to start.
 (If all goes well, there is room for a 1/72 scale German U-boot and a 1/72 scale US Navy Gato class submarine, too.)

 For four decades, I delayed beginning the model, until after I had retired from full-time employment, in June of 2025, because I knew that for me, this project couldn't be done on just weekends and evenings.
 I would lose interest long before the model achieved critical momentum for completion.
 I believed I would need many hours of steady, daily model building time to be successful.
 Retirement made that possible, but even at that, it was March of 2026 before I began the kit.